ApplySci/aim/README.md

 will be the tournament scorers.
 We don't release the scores for a round, until all games in that round have finished.
 This is important.
 It removes an incentive to bad behaviour among players.

+# Setting up the cloud stuff

+If you're creating your own version of this app, rather than running off my instance, you'll need to set up the cloud stuff.
+- First you'll need a google cloud project.
+- Then you'll need a google-services.json file from it
+- and an fcm-admin.json file from it
+- you'll need an account on the play store

+## APN - Apple Push Notifications
+Once you've got the google firebase cloud messaging working, you'll need to set up the APN to reach Apple devices.

+First, an APN authentication key is needed:

+- Go to the Apple Developer website (https://developer.apple.com/) and sign in.
+- Navigate to "Certificates, Identifiers & Profiles".
+- In the left sidebar, under "Keys", click on "All".
+- Click the "+" button to create a new key.
+- Give your key a name (e.g., "Firebase APNs Key").
+- Check the box for "Apple Push Notifications service (APNs)".
+- Click "Continue" and then "Register".
+- Download the key file (.p8).
+You'll only be able to download it once, so keep it safe.
+- Note the Key ID and the Team ID (visible in the top right of the page).

+The p8 key file, Key ID and Team ID then go into the firebase console.

+Check your App ID:
+- In the left sidebar, click on "Certificates, Identifiers & Profiles".
+- Under "Identifiers", click on "App IDs".
+- Find your app's identifier (it should match your bundle ID - ie.mahjong.tournament).
+- Click on it and ensure that "Push Notifications" is enabled in the capabilities list.

+Check your Certificates:
+- In the left sidebar, under "Certificates, Identifiers & Profiles", click on "Certificates".
+- You should see an Apple Push Notification service SSL (Sandbox & Production) certificate for the app.
+You'll need this on the device where you compile the Apple version of the app.
+- If it's expired, you'll need to create a new one.

+Create a new Push Notification Certificate if needed:
+- Click the "+" button to add a new certificate.
+- Select "Apple Push Notification service SSL (Sandbox & Production)".
+- Choose the App ID for your application.
+- Follow the instructions to create a Certificate Signing Request (CSR) using Keychain Access on your Mac.
+- Upload the CSR and download the resulting certificate.

+Install the certificate on the device where you compile the Apple version of the app:
+- Double-click the downloaded certificate to install it in your Keychain

+Regenerate Provisioning Profile:
+- Back in the Apple Developer portal, go to "Profiles".
+- Find your app's provisioning profile.
+- Click on it and then click "Edit".
+- No changes are necessary, just proceed through the steps and regenerate the profile.
+- Download the new profile.

+Update Xcode:
+- In Xcode, go to Xcode > Preferences > Accounts.
+- Select your Apple ID and click "Download Manual Profiles" or "Refresh".
+- Close Preferences and select your project in the Project Navigator.
+- In the "Signing & Capabilities" tab, ensure that the newly downloaded provisioning profile is selected.

+After completing these steps, clean and rebuild your project in Xcode.
+This should ensure that your app is using the correct certificates and provisioning profile for push notifications.

+You'll need an account on the Apple store.
+It can take several days to get approved, and several more to get your app approved.

 ### App screenshots (TODO - UPDATE)